Actuarial Science ,BS

 Program learning outcomes identify what a student will learn or be able to do upon completion of their program.
 This program has the following program outcomes:

-Study abroad students are able to enhance their resumes with the heightened cultural competency, and leadership and critical thinking skills they acquire through this valuable experience.
+Study abroad students are able to enhance their resumes with the heightened cultural competence, and leadership and critical thinking skills they acquire through this valuable experience.

-Risk is a part of daily life, and wherever there is risk, there are opportunities for actuarial intervention.
-Many actuaries work with insurance companies to calculate premiums, determine reserves needed to ensure an organization's financial health, and ensure that organizations conform to stringent, complex legal mandates.
+Risk is a part of daily life, and wherever there is risk, there are opportunities for actuarial approaches.
+Many actuaries work with insurance companies to calculate premiums, determine reserves needed to protect an organization's financial health, and ensure that organizations conform to stringent, complex legal mandates.
 Others help companies to establish retirement plans or are employed as consultants.

-Graduates with a Bachelor of Science in actuarial science possess skills that are transferable to any industry and any organization that requires risk modeling and management, including:
+Graduates with a BS in actuarial science have skills that are transferable to any industry and any organization that requires risk modeling and management, including:

 Example job titles and salaries listed below are not necessarily entry level, and students should take into consideration how years of experience and geographical location may affect pay scales.
 Some jobs also may require advanced degrees, certifications or state-specific licensure.